 Canada is launching a new Agri-Food Immigration Pilot program that will begin accepting applications from May 15, 2020.
-More details regarding the same will be announced by Immigration, Refugees, and Citizenship Canada (IRCC) closer to the launch date.
+More details regarding the same will be announced by Immigration Consultants of Canada Regulatory Council (ICCRC) closer to the launch date.

 What is Canada’s Agri-Food Immigration Pilot Program?